opensearch-project/documentation-website/_data-prepper/pipelines/configuration/sources/dynamo-db.md

 ### aws

-Use the following options in the AWS configuration:
+Use the following options in the AWS configuration.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---